 A: The issue that blocks my ability to deliver a coherent and satisfying Jyotisha answer to you is the pervasive presence of guilt within your "should" questions.

-As I'm sure you know, guilt is a never-ending loop of self-blame, other-blame, and repeat.
+Guilt is a never-ending loop of self-blame, other-blame, and repeat.

 These questions need to be reconstructed to be more specific and factual.

 Belief is the antidote to doubt.
 Belief is a spiritual choice.